rudra-singh1/Data-Structure-Projects/README.md

 ### Music Playlist

 A music playlist manager that enables adding, playing, and manipulating a queue of songs.
 It uses a Queue to store the playlist and a Stack to track history.
+Includes JUnit tests to validate key functionality.

 **Key data structures:** Queue, Stack